 In the event of a data spill, all involved endpoints should be wiped.
 The wiping process can target selected files or entire disks.
 Either way the software used during the clean up phase should meet the following requirements:

-Trusted for over 10 years by the U.S. Defense Community, Jetico's BCWipe is the de-facto standard for classified data spill clean up, wiping selected files beyond forensic recovery.
+Trusted for over 15 years by the U.S. Defense Community, Jetico's BCWipe is the de-facto standard for classified data spill cleanup, wiping selected files beyond forensic recovery.

 For whole disk wiping requirements, Jetico’s BCWipe Total WipeOut can overwrite partition tables, user data, operating systems, boot records, DCO hidden sectors on ATA-6 disks and HPA.